rarutyun/iso_cpp_papers/numeric_ranges_algorithms/numeric_ranges_algorithms.md

 Users of `partial_sum` who are not concerned about the order of operations can call `inclusive_scan` instead, which we propose here.
 We considered adding a convenience wrapper for the same special case of an inclusive prefix plus-scan that `partial_sum` supports.
 However, names like `partial_sum` or `prefix_sum` would obscure whether this is an inclusive or exclusive scan.
 We think it's not a very convenient convenience wrapper if users have to look this up every time they use it.

+If WG21 did want a convenience wrapper, one option would be to give this common use case a longer but more explicit name, like `inclusive_sum_scan`.

 ### We don't propose `reduce_first`

 Section 5.1 of <a href="https://wg21.link/P2760R1">P2760R1</a> asks whether there should be a `reduce_first` algorithm, analogous to `fold_left_first`, for binary operations that lack a natural identity element to serve as the initial value.
 An example would be `min` on a range of `int` values, where callers would have no way to tell if `INT_MAX` represents a value in the range, or an arbitrary stand-in for the (nonexistent) identity element.
 A `reduce_first` algorithm would use the first element in the range as the initial value.